diegocaprioli/larachimp/docs/basic-usage.md

 Any request made will be automatically logged into the Laravel log, specifying the API Request made and the API Response received.

-You can also directly call these convinience methods instead of `request()`:
+You can also directly call these convenience methods instead of `request()`:
 * `LarachimpFacade::get($resource, $options);`
 * `LarachimpFacade::post($resource, $options);`
 * `LarachimpFacade::patch($resource, $options);`